erum-shahin/MindCompanion-AI/README.md

     ```bash
     python main.py
     ```

-## 📸 Screenshots
-*(Add a screenshot of your chat interface here.
-It makes the repo look 10x better!)*

 ## 🔮 Future Scope
 * Integration with Google Calendar to schedule "Self-Care Blocks."
 * Voice-enabled support for hands-free venting.